cebe/make-php/README.md

 Usage
 -----

+### Building a PHP binary

-Create a `*.conf` file for each build config and a `*.pecl.conf` file if you want to statically link pecl extensions into the binary.
+Create a `*.conf` file for each build config.
+If you want to statically link pecl extensions into the binary you may list the names of the extensions in `*.pecl.conf`.
 See `example.conf` and `example.pecl.conf` for examples.

 Run the script (assuming your config is `myconfig.conf`):